 Recommended themes for different types of businesses

-Shopify themes store has 12 free and 117 paid themes, suitable for a variety of different styles and industries.
-A few themes you could consider
+Shopify development service provides 12 free and 117 paid themes, suitable for a variety of different styles and industries.
+A few themes you could consider:

 Customizing a theme